 Washington Wolf Trap logo

-Launching in the 2023-24 academic year, Washington State Wolf Trap programing will include multi-week classroom residencies in preschool classrooms and professional development workshops for early childhood educators.
+Launched in the 2023-24 school year, Washington State Wolf Trap programing will include multi-week classroom residencies in preschool classrooms and professional development workshops for early childhood educators.

 Each performing arts discipline aligns with skills and understanding that children need.